Photo by Denislav Popov, via Unsplash

 Sometimes the answer is as simple as not allowing others to interfere with our precious time.
 And other times, one needs to be more prudent on follow-up and completing projects as we promise.

-Should you be a traditionalist, give the experiment of doing the opposite a try.
+Should you be a traditionalist, try the experiment of doing the opposite.
 Take a half-hour or hour off to do one of the following by yourself:

 - Begin a creative project

 - Enjoy nature

 - Do a puzzle

 You may surprise yourself by realizing when your mind roams free and ideas appear for your projects.
 It’s similar to rebooting your computer.
 Alone time will free your mind bringing forth new ideas.